What’s the best way to start your Singaporean food adventure in one delicious sitting? Hawkers!

 Alexandra Village Food Centre

-Sip a scrumptious bowl of Bah Kut Teh from Leon Kee Claypot Pork Rib Soup that is cooked with various types of Chinese herbs and pork that’s slide-off-the-bone tender.
-This dish is simply too good not to talk about — it’s simple, it’s hearty but the exceptional taste and quality of their pork rib dish never disappoints.
+Sip a scrumptious bowl of Bah Kut Teh from Leon Kee Claypot Pork Rib Soup that is cooked with various types of Chinese herbs and pork that are slide-off-the-bone tender.
+This dish is simply too good not to talk about — it’s simple, it’s hearty but the exceptional taste and quality of their pork rib dish never disappoint.